rust-lang/rust/text/1522-conservative-impl-trait.md

-- The code generation passes of the compiler would not draw a distinction between the abstract return type and the underlying type, just like they don't for generic paramters.
+- The code generation passes of the compiler would not draw a distinction between the abstract return type and the underlying type, just like they don't for generic parameters.
 This means:
   - The same trait code would be instantiated, for example, `-> impl Any` would return the type id of the underlying type.
     - Specialization would specialize based on the underlying type.